funkonaut/funkonaut.github.io/_posts/1111-01-03-hello-cube.md

 ## The Editor Window
 The editor window is where you write your code.
 Whenever you open a OpenSCAD file or create a new file your focus will be defaulted to this window where you can type your code.
 To return focus to the editor window at any time you can navigate to the menu bar (alt) first letter navigate to the "Window" menu (w) and first letter navigate to the "Editor" (e) option.
+<br><br>

+**Important note: if you are using a screen reader and OpenSCAD ever stops reading to you hit alt to focus the menu bar and then escape to return focus back to the editor window and it should start reading again**
 <br><br><br>

 ## Your First Model